Stephen Hawking: Awards and honours

 Hawking received numerous awards and honours.
 Already early in the list, in 1974 he was elected a Fellow of the Royal Society (FRS).
 At that time, his nomination read:

 The citation continues, "Other important work by Hawking relates to the interpretation of cosmological observations and to the design of gravitational wave detectors."

 Hawking was also a member of the American Academy of Arts and Sciences (1984), the American Philosophical Society (1984), and the United States National Academy of Sciences (1992).
+He was awarded Honorary membership in 1992, of the Manchester Literary and Philosophical Society.

 Hawking received the 2015 BBVA Foundation Frontiers of Knowledge Award in Basic Sciences shared with Viatcheslav Mukhanov for discovering that the galaxies were formed from quantum fluctuations in the early Universe.
 At the 2016 Pride of Britain Awards, Hawking received the lifetime achievement award "for his contribution to science and British culture".
 After receiving the award from Prime Minister Theresa May, Hawking humorously requested that she not seek his help with Brexit.

+The Hawking Fellowship

+In 2017, the Cambridge Union Society, in conjunction with Hawking, established the Professor Stephen Hawking Fellowship.
+The fellowship is awarded annually to an individual who has made an exceptional contribution to the STEM fields and social discourse, with a particular focus on impacts affecting the younger generations.
+Each fellow delivers a lecture on a topic of their choosing, known as the 'Hawking Lecture'.

+Hawking himself accepted the inaugural fellowship, and he delivered the first Hawking Lecture in his last public appearance before his death.